isomerpages/mse-zerowaste/_zero-waste/04d-sustainable-consumption.md

 #### PROMOTE GREEN-LABELLED PRODUCTS

-Spending your money on environmentallyfriendly products is a powerful way of endorsing a greener planet.
+Spending your money on environmentally-friendly products is a powerful way of endorsing a greener planet.
 The Singapore
 Green Label Scheme (SGLS), the NEA’s